fenix92/inDate/README.md

 ### Ideas of upgrade :

  - check if the default dateMin is lower than dateMax
+ - add a "getAge" method that will return the age of a given date

 Any comments or suggestions are welcome !